joel224/cooperate_AI/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+create your personal documents files(txt,pdf,doc,ppt..) and upload, your personal documents are secure and cant be accessed by any .

 You can start  page by `app/page.tsx`.
 The page auto-updates as you edit the file.